 You may feel your GP is too busy to help you.
 If you have any symptoms that need supporting or wish to discuss anything from the list above, this is a legitimate use of their time.
 Your GP will appreciate you going to see them and importantly it will enable them to further understand what your issues are, this will make it easier for them to support you when your condition needs it.

-There are also other health care professionals who may provide support and care, these individuals may work in the community or hospital setting:
+There are also other healthcare professionals who may provide support and care.
+These individuals may work in the community or hospital setting:

-Whether you are seeing your consultant, a nurse or any other professional at the hospital it is important that you get the most out of your appointment.
 People often say they forget parts of what has been discussed during the consultation.
 This is because there is often lots of new information to take in using many words and terms that you may not be familiar with.
-Here are some hints and tips to enable you to get the most out of your appointment.
+Below are some hints and tips to enable you to get the most out of your appointment.

-Plan your questions - write them down and don't be afraid to get your piece of paper or note pad out during your appointment.
+Plan your questions.
+Write them down and don't be afraid to get your piece of paper or notepad out during your appointment.

-Write and keep notes - during the consultation don't be afraid to write down the important parts of the conversation.
+Write and keep notes.
+During the consultation don't be afraid to write down the important parts of the conversation.

 Ask the doctor or nurse to provide you with a brief written summary of the consultation.
 This will only cover the key points discussed in the consultation but will provide you with notes that will help prompt your memory.
-If the doctor or nurse are writing to let your GP know about the consultation you can request a copy of the letter.
+If the doctor or nurse are writing to let your GP know about the consultation, you can request a copy of the letter.

 Record the conversation on your smart phone.
 You will need to ask the permission of the professional you are seeing but an increasing number of people are now using their mobile phones to record the consultation.